Dean — Ivan Arzhantsev

 For a researcher in a diverse and quickly developing area of knowledge such as computer science, it is important to maintain a broad perspective and strive to understand what colleagues in related fields are studying.
 This requires a platform where specialists can meet and tell each other about their latest findings in a common language.
 Such a platform is the Colloquium of HSE's Faculty of Computer Science.
 This platform is a faculty-wide academic seminar designed for teachers and research staff, graduate and undergraduate students, as well as those who are interested in computer science.

-Colloquium meetings are held on Thursdays in the Faculty of Computer Science building at 3 Kochnovsky Proezd, lecture hall Descartes on floor 3.
+Colloquium meetings are held on Tuesdays in the Faculty of Computer Science building at Kochnovsky Proezd, 3, lecture hall 205, 2nd floor.

 NB: a somewhat more detailed web page is available in Russian here.